Ashokgubbala/Health-AI/README.md

 ## 🙏 Acknowledgements
 * IBM Granite for open-source models
 * SmartInternz for internship support
-* SVCE College, Tirupati
+* Sir C.R.Reddy College of Engineering,Eluru
 ---
 ## 🔐 Notes
 * Make sure to allow Google Drive access to the model files before submitting.
 * You can rename the `granite/` folder, but update the path in the code too.
 ---
-✨ Built with  by Likitha Puttareddy, Sama Pavithra & Velakaturi Lekhya Sreeya ✨
+✨ Built with  by Korada Bhanu sri prasad and Gubbala Ashok kumar✨
 ---